 The failure of a life insurance company has a different impact on its policyholders from the failure of a bank or even that of a property/casualty insurer.
 In contrast to banks, where a significant percentage of liabilities are “demand” accounts that can be drawn down any time, and to property/casualty insurers that may owe payments on property, workers compensation or liability claims, liquidity is not generally a major issue.
 In general the liabilities of a life insurance company will not have come due and be owed to policyholders when liquidation proceedings begin.
 A large portion of liabilities are for future benefits–death benefits promised to people who might live another decade and annuities that have not begun to pay out–that will not be due for years.

-According to the National Organization of Life/Health Guaranty Associations, guaranty funds in most states cover at least $300,000 in death benefits if the insurer becomes insolvent, with six covering up to $500,000.
+According to the National Organization of Life/Health Guaranty Associations, guaranty funds in most states cover at least $300,000 in death benefits if the insurer becomes insolvent, with a number of states covering up to $500,000.
 There is a wide variation in the extent of coverage for health insurance, long-term care and annuities, with the lowest being $100,000 and the highest $500,000.
 With respect to annuities, some states pay more if the annuity is being paid out rather than in the so-called “accumulation” period when the funds are being paid in.

 The Claim Payment Process: When state guaranty fund associations are notified about an insolvency by the liquidator or their state insurance department, they must first determine whether the company was licensed to do business in their state for any of the lines of insurance covered by their guaranty fund.
 Then they must decide how much to assess other insurance companies doing business in the state to pay the outstanding claims against the insolvent insurer, or, in the case of New York State, whether a new assessment must be made.